bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-I\'ve done just a little bit on my style sheet, so you can come over here and see styles.css.
-I\'ve got this reset rule, which is not great to use for production websites.
-But for this, it\'s just taking margin and padding off of everything.
+I&apos;ve done just a little bit on my style sheet, so you can come over here and see styles.css.
+I&apos;ve got this reset rule, which is not great to use for production websites.
+But for this, it&apos;s just taking margin and padding off of everything.

-Then we\'re just adding some padding to the body and setting the background color and the font and the color.
-Let\'s add a few rules here to make sure that we get this thing all in place.
-The first rule I\'m going to add is for the tabs themselves, so this is the entire interface really.
-I\'m just going to give it a width of 400 pixels and set margin to auto so that it centers on the screen.
+Then we&apos;re just adding some padding to the body and setting the background color and the font and the color.
+Let&apos;s add a few rules here to make sure that we get this thing all in place.
+The first rule I&apos;m going to add is for the tabs themselves, so this is the entire interface really.
+I&apos;m just going to give it a width of 400 pixels and set margin to auto so that it centers on the screen.

 With those two pieces in place.
-Then for the actual tabs, for the unordered list, I\'m going to get rid of the bullets and set them to display **flex**, so they go next to each other.
+Then for the actual tabs, for the unordered list, I&apos;m going to get rid of the bullets and set them to display **flex**, so they go next to each other.

-You might wonder about the single bracket, and what this does is it makes sure that the unordered list, that\'s inside the tabs directly, the direct descended is targeted.
+You might wonder about the single bracket, and what this does is it makes sure that the unordered list, that&apos;s inside the tabs directly, the direct descended is targeted.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 212.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->